peter88213/novelyst/docs/de/help/file_menu.md

 **Open a novel project**

-- If no novel project is specified von dragging and dropping on the program icon, the latest project selected is preset.
+- If no novel project is specified by dragging and dropping on the program icon, the latest project selected is preset.
 You can change it with **Datei > Open** or **Ctrl-O**.

 ---